Steven M. Sipple: Pondering Frost's future can wait; focus Saturday should be enjoying show

 "What I really want to do is see if they can block out that crowd and just stay focused and play football," said Fisher, who once again appears to have a strong secondary ready to roll.

-If I were a fan, I'd circle jersey No. 5 on my roster.
+If I were a fan, I'd circle jersey #0 on my roster.
 Tommi Hill, a transfer from ASU, has put himself in prime position to start at cornerback opposite 2021 starter Quinton Newsome.

 Make no mistake, Fisher uses this scrimmage — the 15th and final practice of the spring season — as an opportunity to evaluate defenders.